phpcommunity/phptestfest.org/docs/start.md

 ## Win Prizes!

 PHP TestFest wouldn't be complete without prizes.
 We're still working out the details, so we'll announce prizes and how to win them soon.
-Here are a few ideas of the type of categories for which we'll be handing out awards (subject to change):
+Here are a few ideas of the type of categories for which we'll be handing out prizes (subject to change):

-* Person who has the most tests accepted into the PHP core (not necessarily new contributors).
+* Individual with the most _good_ test submissions.
-* New contributor who has the most tests accepted into the PHP core (never having contributed prior to September 2017).
+* User group with the most unique individual test submitters who have submitted at least one _good_ test submission.
-* Group who has the most individual contributors with at least one test accepted into the PHP core (not necessarily new contributors).
+* Each individual who submits at least one _good_ test submission who has **never** contributed to core prior to September 2017.
-* Group who has the most new individual contributors with at least one test accepted into the PHP core (contributors who have never contributed prior to September 2017).
+* General prize raffle including all PHP TestFest participants who have submitted at least one _good_ test submission (each submission counts as a raffle entry).

-* General prize raffle including all PHP TestFest participants.
+Stay tuned for more details on prizes and a definition of what _good_ means.

-Stay tuned for more details on prizes.
-We'll announce prizes, sponsors, and details on how to submit your information for inclusion in the awards and raffle.
+We'll soon announce prizes, sponsors, and details on how to submit your information for inclusion in the prizes and raffle.
 If your organization/company is interested in offering its products, services, or swag as prizes, let us know by sending email to <sponsors@phptestfest.org>.

-Awards and raffle winners will be announced in January, 2018.
+Prizes and raffle winners will be announced in January, 2018.
 All contributions for consideration must be made between 00:00:00 UTC on 1 September and 23:59:59 UTC on 31 December, 2017.

 ## How It Works